 How much mortgage debt can I discharge in bankruptcy?

-4893848724_0f53240699_z People file for bankruptcy with the intention of getting a “discharge,” or forgiveness of their debts.
+People file for bankruptcy with the intention of getting a “discharge,” or forgiveness of their debts.
 A bankruptcy discharge wipes out your obligation to pay so that you can start again with a clean financial slate.
 However, mortgage debt isn’t technically “discharged” in bankruptcy.
-That’s not to say that bankruptcy can’t help with your mortgage debt – it certainly can.
+That’s not to say that bankruptcy can’t help with your mortgage debt – it often can.
 Let’s take a look at how a mortgage is treated in bankruptcy.

 Mortgages And Foreclosure